 As a result, Primas has been instructed to act for a number of landlords and developers to recover stamp duty paid on uninhabitable properties which shouldn’t have attracted the additional tax.

-But exactly makes a property uninhabitable?
+But exactly makes a property uninhabitable in the UK?

 Uninhabitable (adjective): a place unsuitable for living in

 There is a host of factors that determine if a property should be defined as uninhabitable which includes:

 - Glass in doors, screens, windows, etc, is not toughened or laminated in accordance with current Health and Safety requirements (Building Regulations).

 - Flats lacking ‘½ hour fire check’ rated doors where required by Building Regulations.